rrrutledge/innersource-intro/outline.md

 This given situation will be the basis to-which we refer throughout the Oriole, most notably when introducing the 5 key terms and heading off misconceptions about InnerSource.

 ## Solution
-Show how the players in the example can collaborate via InnerSource to overcome the problematic situation.
+Show how the players in the example situation can collaborate via InnerSource to overcome their difficulty.
 Explain the benefits of this approach.
 While giving this explanation, naturally include clear definitions of the 5 key terms and also wording specifically designed to dispel misconceptions about InnerSource.